YishGene/vi-exercise/README.md

 - filtered on the claims that are on the client brief (E11.9, I10, and Z71.3).

 In the end the best result was on the aggregated all claims together.

+Merging together, some member_ids had no inputs for some of the data - theses were filled according to relevant information (e.g., counts filled with 0)

 ### 3. CATE model